MAS launches blockchain project to study decentralised finance potential and how to regulate it

 The initiative, labelled Project Guardian, was launched by Deputy Prime Minister and Coordinating Minister for Economic Policies Heng Swee Keat at the Asia Tech x Singapore Summit on Tuesday (May 31).

-Mr Sopnendu Mohanty, MAS chief fintech officer, said in a Tuesday statement that lessons from Project Guardian will serve to "inform policy markets on the regulatory guard rails that are needed to harness the benefits of decentralised finance (DeFi), while mitigating its risks".
+Mr Sopnendu Mohanty, chief fintech officer of the Monetary Authority of Singapore (MAS), said in a statement on Tuesday that lessons from Project Guardian will serve to "inform policy markets on the regulatory guard rails that are needed to harness the benefits of decentralised finance (DeFi), while mitigating its risks".

 The digital securities are secured by an underlying asset, which distinguishes them from more volatile tokens such as cryptocurrencies like Bitcoin.